Overactive Bladder: recognising the symptoms & available treatment options

 Official EAU Journals

-The EAU brings the most important scientific research through its scientific journals the European Urology and European Urology Focus (EU Focus).
-European Urology is EAU’s official journal for over 35 years and one of the most widely-cited medical journals in the world.
+The EAU brings the most important scientific research through its scientific journals European Urology, European Urology Focus (EU Focus), European Urology Oncology (EU Oncology), and European Urology Open Science.
+European Urology has been EAU’s official journal for over 35 years and is one of the most widely-cited medical journals in the world.
 It is also a prestigious urological forum read by more than 20,000 urologists across the globe.
-EU Focus is a new sister journal to European Urology and the second official publication of the EAU.
+EU Focus, EU Oncology, and the newest addition European Urology Open Science are three sister journals to European Urology.

 The EAU brings together the voices of medical professionals, researchers, innovators and patients on a European platform to keep urological topics high on the public agenda.
 For more info, click here.